lgdd/liferay-dxp-releases/README.md

 ![report](timeout.png)

 > [!NOTE]
-> The [script](report.py) requests all the URLs from the [releases.json](https://raw.githubusercontent.com/lgdd/liferay-product-info/main/releases.json) file, [once a day](.github/workflows/create-releases.yml#L8).
+> The [script](report.py) requests all the URLs from the [releases.json](https://raw.githubusercontent.com/lgdd/liferay-product-info/main/releases.json) file, [once a day](.github/workflows/create-releases.yml#L8) at noon (UTC time).
 It does not represent the average of timeouts & HTTP errors in a day.